afrid0315/aws-azure-devops-interview_questions/docker.md

 `docker image prune -f`: Removes dangling images (images with no tag).
 `docker network prune -f`: Deletes unused networks.
 Make sure to use these commands cautiously, as they will irreversibly remove the specified resources.
 The -f flag is used to force the removal without interactive confirmation.

+#### 13. What version of docker you have used?
+Specific reason to use that particular version?
+**Answer.** I have used 20.10.17 docker version.
+There is no particular reason.

+#### 14. Can we have multiple CMD in Dockerfile?
+**Answer.** No, a Dockerfile can only have one CMD instruction.
+If you include multiple CMD instructions, only the last one will take effect.

+#### 15. Have you worked on docker swarm and docker compose?
+**Answer.** Yes, I have experience working with Docker Swarm and Docker Compose.
+Docker Swarm is used for orchestrating and managing distributed Docker applications, providing features like service scaling and load balancing.
+Docker Compose is a tool for defining and running multi-container Docker applications, simplifying the process of setting up and running complex services.

+#### 16. Difference between docker attach and docker exec?
+**Answer. docker attach** is used to connect to a running container's main process and take control of its input and output.

+**docker exec** is used to run a command inside a running container without changing its main process, allowing for more flexibility in executing commands and interacting with containerized applications.